marketempower/axiom-example/content/posts/example-post-3.md

 Blockquote with attribution:

-> You can trade hours for dollars or ideas for millions.</p>
+> You can trade hours for dollars or ideas for millions.<br>
 > — <cite>Cactus Jack[^1]</cite>

 [^1]: [The Shark Tank](https://www.example.com/).